symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

 can see when browsing the Symfony CMF SE installation.

-It assumes you have already installed Symfony CMF SE and have carefully read `the Symfony2 book <http://symfony.com/doc/current/book/>`_.
+It assumes you have already installed Symfony CMF SE and have carefully read `the Symfony2 book`_.

 .. note::

     For other Symfony CMF installation guides, please read:

-    - The cookbook entry on :doc:`../cookbook/installing-cmf-sandbox` for instructions on how to install a more complete demo instance of Symfony CMF.
+    * The cookbook entry on :doc:`../cookbook/installing-cmf-sandbox` for instructions on how to install a more complete demo instance of Symfony CMF.
-    - :doc:`../tutorials/installing-cmf-core` for step-by-step installation and configuration details of just the core components into an existing Symfony application.
+    * :doc:`../tutorials/installing-cmf-core` for step-by-step installation and configuration details of just the core components into an existing Symfony application.

 AcmeMainBundle and SimpleCMSBundle